casey/just/README.md

 lint:
   echo Linting…
 ```

+_Note:_ just will not run a recipe twice, even if referenced multiple times.

 If no recipe makes sense as the default recipe, you can add a recipe to the
 beginning of your `justfile` that lists the available recipes: